 The original recipe for the Napoleon cocktail calls for Dubonnet, a sweet and aromatized wine-based aperitif from France.
 Parisian chemist and wine merchant Joseph Dubonnet created it in 1846 for the French Foreign Legion to mask the taste of medicinal quinine for soldiers contending with malaria in North Africa.
 But that’s a subject for another column, though we did bring it up in the context of the Gin and Tonic.
 If you don’t have it on hand this should not be a hindrance to mixing up the drink, as our Editorial Board has concluded that substituting sweet vermouth works just as well.

 - Add all ingredients to your trusty mixing glass.
-Considering that we don't keep anything but bitters in a dasher bottle, we advise using a scant barspoon as the equivalent of the two dashes.
+Considering that we don't keep anything but bitters in a dasher bottle, we advise using a scant barspoon as the equivalent of the two dashes of Dubonnet or Sweet Vermouth.

 - Add ice and stir to chill.